-The AAAM’s Scientific Program Committee (SPC) invites abstracts, for the 2019 63rd Annual Scientific Conference for the Association for the Advancement of Automotive Medicine, describing original scientific work in all areas of study which support AAAM’s multidisciplinary mission: Saving lives and eliminating road traffic injuries.
+The AAAM’s Scientific Program Committee (SPC) invites short communications and posters for the 2019 63rd Annual Scientific Conference for the Association for the Advancement of Automotive Medicine, describing original scientific work in all areas of study which support AAAM’s multidisciplinary mission: Saving lives and eliminating road traffic injuries.

 Scientific work may be reported in the following formats: